codacy/docs/docs/repositories-configure/integrations/github-integration.md

     -   The only supported Git providers are GitHub Cloud and GitHub Enterprise.
     -   The only two tools that suggest fixes are [ESLint](https://eslint.org/docs/rules/) and [markdownlint](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md).
 However, we're planning to support suggestions from more tools.
-    -   Because of a limitation from GitHub, the author of the comments suggesting fixes is the user that enabled the GitHub integration and not Codacy.

     📢 [Activate suggested fixes now](#enabling) and [let us know](mailto:support@codacy.com?subject=Feedback on Suggest fixes) what you think!